prisma/specs/lift/Readme.md

 Migrations can take a long time to complete. `migrationProgress` returns the progress of the currently running migration.

+## Prisma CLI, Lift subcommand

+Prisma users interact with Lift mostly thought Prisma CLI, where there is a collection of commands available beneath `prisma2 lift`:

+### `prisma2 lift save`

+Create a new Migration

+- Optionally supply a `--name` to give the migration a name.

+### `prisma2 lift up`

+Migrate your database up

+Options:
+- Use `-p`/`--preview` to preview the migration without migrating
+- Use `--auto-approve` to skip interactive approval before migrating

+Arguments:
+- Append a number to go up by x migrations
+- Append a timestamp to go up by timestamp of the migration
+- Append a string to go up by name of the migration

+### `prisma2 lift down`

+Migrate your database down

+Same options and arguments as `prisma2 lift up`

 ## Open Questions

 Unimplemented sections from the previous spec that I think we'll want to revisit after some time away.